 - Letters (up to 300 words) discuss material published in Science in the last 3 months or issues of general interest.
 Letters should be submitted through our Manuscript Submission and Information Portal (https://cts.sciencemag.org).
 Letters may be reviewed.
 The author of a paper in question is usually given an opportunity to reply.
 Letters are not routinely acknowledged and letter writers are not consulted before publication.
 Letters are subject to editing for clarity and space.
 Letters rejected for print publication may be posted as online comments.

-- Comments.
-Brief online comments can be submitted on papers or news stories published in Science immediately after print publication.
-Comments are submitted from the full-text view on the Science web-site and will be evaluated promptly and if accepted, posted with the article.
-Authors are identified and must agree to our terms and conditions http://comments.sciencemag.org/terms
+- eLetters Brief online comments can be submitted on papers or news stories published in Science. eLetters are submitted on the Science website, evaluated, and posted with the article if accepted.
+Authors are identified and must agree to our terms and conditions (http://www.sciencemag.org/about/terms-service).

 - Technical Comments (up to 1000 words, 2 figures or tables, 15 references, and no Supplementary Materials), are published online and discuss the core conclusions and/or methodology of research published in Science within the previous 3 months.
 The abstract (60 words or less) will be included in the Letters section of the print edition.
 Technical Comments should not present new data or other previously unpublished work nor be based on new findings/concepts that would not have been accessible to the authors when the paper was written.
 Pertinent comments on non-technical aspects of a paper should be submitted as online comments.
 Authors of Technical Comments should contact the authors of the paper before submitting their manuscript, and should submit to Science the relevant correspondence.
 Technical Comments that are accepted will be posted online along with a formal reply from the authors of the original paper.

 Preparing your manuscript